D-Tony2020/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Sketch 5 designs for how you would physically position your display and any buttons or knobs needed to interact with it.\*\*\***

-<mark> We decided to incorporate another theme for this section, creating enclosures and controllers that mimic the characters within classic 2-D games.
-For example, utilizing an actual racket for the game pong are considering two separate sticks that would represent ours for a rowing game.
-And considering our main example for this lab, the controller for the classic snake game would be a long, snake-like object that would control the snake character, depending on which direction the player would bend the object.
-We started to consider how this large form would break down into its simple modular parts.
+<mark> We decided to incorporate another theme for this section, creating enclosures and controllers that mimic the characters within classic 2D games (e.g., utilizing an actual racket for the game of pong, or having two separate sticks that would represent oars for a rowing game).
+For our main example of this lab, the controller for the classic snake game would be a long, snake-like object that would control the snake character, depending on which direction the player would bend the object.
+We started to consider how this large form would break down into its simple, modular parts. </mark>

 <p align="center">
 	<img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%204/Sketches/Form_Image_1.png" alt="Form Image 1" width="49.5%"/>